Iron Metallic Chemical Element

 Pure iron is a soft metal that conducts heat and electricity.
-Most iron that's used is alloyed with other elements particularly carbon to improve strength.
-Iron reacts to moisture in the air by forming an oxide known as rust.
+It's mostly alloyed with other chemical elements particularly carbon to improve strength.
+It reacts to moisture in the air by forming an oxide known as rust.

-Essential for both animal and human health iron is also necessary for the health of plants.
+Iron is essential for animal and human health and is also necessary for the health of plants.
 The vast majority of iron in our bodies is in our blood.
-Iron rich blood cells carry oxygen around our body from our lungs.
-The iron is what gives blood its red colour.
+Iron-rich blood cells carry oxygen around the body from our lungs.
+The iron gives blood its colour.

 The inner core of the Earth is believed to be a solid iron-nickel alloy.
 Meteorites of iron and nickel are believed to be some of the earliest materials that formed after the formation of the universe.

-In industry almost all iron ore is used to make steel and one of the principal ores of iron is the mineral hematite.
+In industry almost all iron ore is used to make steel.
+One of the principal ores of iron is hematite.